Futurama: Comic books

-First started in November 2000, Futurama Comics is a comic book series published by Bongo Comics based in the Futurama universe.
+First started in November 2000 and lasting until July 2018, Futurama Comics is a comic book series published by Bongo Comics based in the Futurama universe.
 While originally published only in the US, a UK, German and Australian version of the series is also available.
 In addition, three issues were published in Norway.
 Other than a different running order and presentation, the stories are the same in all versions.
 While the comics focus on the same characters in the Futurama fictional universe, the comics may not be canonical as the events portrayed within them do not necessarily have any effect upon the continuity of the show.

 Like the TV series, each comic (except US comic #20) has a caption at the top of the cover.
 For example: "Made In The USA!
-(Printed in Canada)."
+(Printed in Canada)".
 Some of the UK and Australian comics have different captions on the top of their comics (for example, the Australian version of #20 says "A 21st Century Comic Book" across the cover, while the US version does not have a caption on that issue).
 All series contain a letters page, artwork from readers, and previews of other upcoming Bongo comics.

+Its final issue was on July 18, 2018, three months before Bongo Comics would shut down.